patik/kind/README.md

     + Android 1+
     + Opera
     + Netscape 4 (in theory!)
-    + Probably anything that runs JavaScript
+    + Probably anything that runs JavaScript and supports regular expressions